 The Gateway to the West sports not only the Cardinals baseball team and the Arch, but many free attractions that delight visitors.

 - Take a walk on the wild side where you’ll find 7,000 critters—many rare—at one of the nation’s top-ranked animal parks at the St. Louis Zoo.
 Early birds find free parking on nearby streets.

 - See one of the largest mosaic collections in the Western Hemisphere, along with vestments worn during Pope John Paul II’s 1999 visit at the Cathedral Basilica of Saint Louis.
-The basilica is open daily for Mass and self-guided explorations, but the mosaic museum charges $2.
+The basilica is open daily for Mass, as well guided or and self-guided explorations (guided tours require a reservation).